 What is Epilepsy and how can CBD help?

-Despite the known benefits for those suffering with severe epilepsy, however, CBD remains very difficult, even impossible, to access on the NHS.
-Read on to find out why…
+Despite the known benefits for those suffering from severe epilepsy, however, CBD remains very difficult, even impossible, to access on the NHS.
+Read on to find out why it still is difficult to get access CBD to treat seizures.

 What Stands in the Way of Epilepsy Sufferers Benefiting from Medicinal CBD?